aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 First, let's figure out, how we start Jupyter Notebook through terminal.

-If you're on **MacOS or Linux**, the .bashrc file on your machine must be updated with a path to anaconda3/bin during the installation, so that each time you start new terminal session, all the containings of anaconda3/bin are globally accesible.
+If you're on **MacOS or Linux**, the [.bashrc file][12] on your machine must be updated with a path to anaconda3/bin during the installation, so that each time you start new terminal session, all the containings of anaconda3/bin are globally accesible.
 It means, that if you just type `jupyter notebook` in command line, Jupyter Notebook should start running.

 If you're on **Windows**, then, after opening START menu after installation, you'll be able to see *Anaconda prompt*.
 This application will start a terminal session with the containings of anaconda3/bin also globally accesible.

-In the case if `jupyter notebook` command is not recogmized after installation, refer to the [Troubleshooting section](#troubleshooting1).
+In the case if `jupyter notebook` command is not recognized after installation, refer to the [Troubleshooting section](#troubleshooting1).

 ### Setting conda environment

-> A [conda environment][12] is a directory that contains a specific collection of conda packages that you have installed.
+> A [conda environment][13] is a directory that contains a specific collection of conda packages that you have installed.
 For example, you may have one environment with NumPy 1.7 and its dependencies, and another environment with NumPy 1.6 for legacy testing.
 If you change one environment, your other environments are not affected.
 You can easily activate or deactivate environments, which is how you switch between them.

-We propose that you create a conda environment for the present course, and start with installing an additional component in this environment, so that you'll have all necessary tools in an isolated space, and also learn about conda environments.
+We propose that you create a conda virtual environment for the present course, and start with installing an additional component in this environment, so that you'll have all necessary tools in an isolated space, and also learn about conda environments.

 * First, create an environment with a specific version of Python